 Zoning can, for the purposes of selecting street design characteristics, be lumped into four categories: Centers and Corridors, Downtown/Commercial, Residential, and Industrial.
-While zoning might change multiple times along a given block, street characteristics will necessarily remain constant.
+While zoning might change multiple times along a given block, some street characteristics will necessarily remain constant.
 Design criteria should be selected for the most generous zoning on a given block, and should be applied block by block.
 In some instances a street may traverse a different zoning for only one or two blocks, and best judgement should be applied as to whether to shift the street character in such instances.
+Emphases should be given to place-making opportunities when considering these shifts in street character.